Blood Sisters (TV series)

 Blood Sisters is a Nigerian thriller television series.
-The series, which has been described as the first Nigerian Netflix Original series, stars Ini Dima-Okojie and Nancy Isime in the lead, with Ramsey Nouah, Kate Henshaw, Wale Ojo, Kehinde Bankole, Deyemi Okanlawon, Gabriel Afolayan, Tope Tedela among other cast members.
-The four-part series was released on 5 May 2022 on Netflix.
-The release was a collaboration of Netflix and Mo Abudu through her media company, Ebonylife TV.
-Blood Sisters was directed by Biyi Bandele and Kenneth Gyang.
+Regarded as the first Nigerian Netflix Original series, it stars Ini Dima-Okojie, Nancy Isime, Ramsey Nouah, Kate Henshaw, Wale Ojo, Kehinde Bankole, Deyemi Okanlawon, Gabriel Afolayan, and Tope Tedela.
+The first season with four episodes was directed by Biyi Bandele and Kenneth Gyang, and premiered on 5 May 2022 on Netflix in collaboration with Mo Abudu's Ebonylife TV.
+The second season was released on 5 June 2026, and directed by Kayode Kasum and Daniel Oriahi.